colinroybell/aoc2020/README.md

 * Do the visibility checking once, and maintain a list of the neighbouring seats we care about.
 * On each pass, compile a list of seats which can see one that has changed state, and then only run the update on those in the next pass.

+## Day 13

+A lot of people did this via the Chinese Remainder Theorem, and that's more efficient, but given the relatively small numbers involved, the direct search is still almost instantaneous.
+For the inputs provided, the bus numbers are coprime, so you could just multiply them rather than working out the LCM.

+Perhaps worth tidying up a bit.